nohwnd/presentations/README.md

-# presentations
+#  Presentations

-Source code for my presentations, or links to other repos that have it.
+Source code and slides for my presentations, or links to other repos that have it.